Second-order asymptotics for source coding, dense coding and pure-state entanglement conversions: Information spectrum relative entropies

-Our definitions have the advantage of satisfying the data processing inequality, as shown in \thref{prop:D_s-properties}(iii).
-First, we prove the following lemma which implies that the supremum and infimum in \thref{def:information-spectrum-rel-ent} are attained. \begin{lemma}~ \begin{enumerate}[{\normalfont (i)}] \item Let $A(\gamma)\in\cB(\cH)$ be a Hermitian operator continuously depending on a real parameter $\gamma$ (with respect to the operator norm).
-Then the function $\gamma\mapsto \tr(A(\gamma))_+$ is continuous. \item Let $A,B$ be Hermitian operators with $A\leq B$, then $A_+\leq B_+$. \item The function $\gamma\mapsto \tr(\rho-2^\gamma\sigma)_+$ is continuous and strictly decreasing. \item The supremum and infimum in \thref{def:information-spectrum-rel-ent} are attained. \end{enumerate} \end{lemma} \begin{proof} (i) First, we observe that the trace of the positive part of a Hermitian operator is the sum of its non-negative eigenvalues, the eigenvalues being the roots of the characteristic polynomial.
+\item The supremum and infimum in \Cref{def:information-spectrum-rel-ent} are attained, and unique if $\supp\rho\subseteq\supp\sigma$. \end{enumerate} \end{lemma} \begin{proof} (i) First, we observe that the trace of the positive part of a Hermitian operator is the sum of its non-negative eigenvalues, the eigenvalues being the roots of the characteristic polynomial.
 Since the determinant is a continuous function with respect to the operator norm on $\cB(\cH)$, the coefficients of the characteristic polynomial of $A(\gamma)$ continuously depend on $\gamma$, and by factorizing the polynomial into linear factors we see that this carries over to the roots.
-Composing the sum over the roots with the continuous maximum function $\max(.,0)$, we finally obtain that the function $\gamma\mapsto \tr(A(\gamma))_+$ is a composition of continuous functions and thus continuous itself.
+Composing the sum over the roots with the continuous maximum function $\max(.,0)$, we obtain that the function $\gamma\mapsto \tr(A(\gamma))_+$ is a composition of continuous functions and thus continuous itself.